bluesillybeard/Pinc/include/readme.md

 - swap buffers

 General notes:
-- This library has no equivalent to a Vertex Buffer Object like in OpenGL.
+- This library has no equivalent to a Vertex Array Object like in OpenGL.
     - Instead, the pipeline defines how a buffer is interpereted as vertices
 - Pinc has no such thing as a texture sampler
     - Again, this is part of the pipeline